arrahmanbd/flutter-doctor/README.md

     `./install.sh --ai`

     Just remember, this option is like stepping into the unknown—proceed with caution, brave soul!  ***Not Recommended**

-Isn't it simple!!
-If you can improve this script then please contribute.
-For more information on how to use FlutterDoc, refer to the my [LinkedIn](https://linkedin.com/in/arrahmanbd).

 ## Enable Screen Mirroring 📱
 You can enable screen-mirroring using <b>scrcpy</b>